ellisonscheuller/Z_early_Run3/README.md

 ```bash
 . make-histograms.sh
 ```
+4. Open up a new terminal for the plotting

-4. Go to 'make-plots.sh' and make your changes according to your plotting desires (comments to guide in the script)
+5. Go to 'make-plots.sh' and make your changes according to your plotting desires (comments to guide in the script)
     - To change your pdf slideshow go to presentation/control-plots-slides.tex
     - To add logos for your pdf slideshow go to /logos
     - To get your chi square data for each plot go to /chi_square_data

-5. Run the plotting code
+6. Run the plotting code
 ```bash
 . make-plots.sh
 ```